-Sr. No. Investment Approach, if any Name of the associate/related party Investment amount (cost of investment) as on last day of the previous calendar quarter (INR in crores) Value of investment as on last day of the previous calendar quarter (INR in crores) percentage of total AUM as on last day of the previous calendar quarter 1 All Investment Approaches None N.A.
+Sr. No. Investment Approach, Name of the Investment Value of Percentage oftotal

+if any associate/related amount (cost investment as AUM as on last day

+party of investment) on last day of ofthe previous

+as on last day the previous calendar quarter

+of the calendar

+previous quarter (INR in

+calendar crores)

+quarter (INR in

+crores)

+1 All Investment None N.A.
 N.A.
 N.A.
+Approaches